Nikitha-aiml/OIBSIP/README.md

 ## 👩‍💻 About Me

 Hi!
-I'm **Nikitha Ashok**, a B.Sc.
+I'm **Nikitha.S**, a B.Sc.
 Computer Science student specializing in **Artificial Intelligence and Machine Learning**.
 I am passionate about Data Analytics, Machine Learning, and solving real-world problems using data.

 This repository reflects my learning journey and hands-on experience gained during the Oasis Infobyte Data Analytics Internship.